drtools-code health

 • Context-selected and sorted metrics

-• Statistic analysis of code
+• Statistical analysis of code

 • Supported languages: Java (for now)

 • Download and run!
+More information available here.

 Usage Modes